codersclub/DRKB/ide/toolsapi/expert_samples/index.md

       TExpertRegisterProc; var Terminate: TExpertTerminateProc): Boolean; export;
       stdcall;

-The first parameter ToolServices offers all \"documented\" interfaces to the Delphi-IDE.
+The first parameter ToolServices offers all "documented" interfaces to the Delphi-IDE.
 The second parameter RegisterProc is used to load the expert into the Delphi-IDE.
 The last parameter Teminate is used to notify the Expert-DLL when it is about to be unloaded by the Delphi-IDE.